FBH93/DistributedSystemsHandIns/HandIn4/ReadMe.md

 A peer may ping other peers freely at any time.
 A ping is a request to enter the critical section, and when a response has been received from all other peers, it may enter the critical section.

+### The critical Section

+The Critical Section is a method doCritical() that sleeps 4 seconds to simulate some action (for example a database query) and then prints a message that the critical section has been run.
+While a peer is in the critical section, no other peer can perform this method.

 ## Discussion of implementation & algorithm

-The implementation in our solution is loosely based on Ricart & Agrawala's algorithm - however, without the parts of the algorithm that guarantees ordering, as this is not the focus of this hand in.
+The implementation in our solution is loosely based on Ricart & Agrawala's algorithm - however, without the parts of the algorithm that guarantees ordering by Lamport time, as this is not the focus of this hand in.

 The state of a particular peer is stored in its corresponding struct, with the bool variables `wanted` and `held` indicating the state.
 Initially, both are false for all peers.